byoso/django_collection/README.md

 Authentication ready to use out of the box for any SPA, it includes verifications via emails and some 'classic' views needed to handle this.

+## _quick_auth

+Authentication ready for both Django classic and DRF, works really good, but no social auth.
+It is the best solution here (better than _auth and _auth_api).

+## app_cdn

+A ready to go CDN app, for the admin.